martin-nordberg/llignette/README.md

 # llignette-ide
-The experimental programming language Llignette
+Llignette is an experimental record-oriented programming language.